mui/mui-x/docs/data/tree-view/rich-tree-view/editing/editing.md

 ## Enable editing using only icons

-The demo below shows how to entirely override the editing behavior, and implementit using icons.
+The demo below shows how to entirely override the editing behavior, and implement it using icons.

 {{"demo": "EditWithIcons.js"}}